 Conclusion

 All in all, this is how you can disable the payment methods on your WooCommerce website.
-These options can be very useful if you want to hide or disable the payment methods for certain customers.
+These options can be advantageous if you want to hide or disable the payment methods for specific customers.

-To summarize, in this tutorial we’ve had a look at 3 ways to deactivate payment methods:
+To summarize, in this tutorial, we’ve had a look at three ways to deactivate payment methods:

 The easiest and quickest approach to hide the payment options is through the WooCommerce dashboard.
-However, it has some limitations and it may not be very useful if you want to add certain conditions.
+However, it has some limitations, and it may not be beneficial if you want to add specific conditions.

-Alternatively, if you want to disable just a number of specific payment gateways under particular conditions, your best option is to use the programmatical approach.
+Alternatively, if you want to disable just many specific payment gateways under particular conditions, your best option is to use the programmatic approach.
 There are tons of customizations that you can do with code snippets.

 If you aren’t familiar with programming or don’t feel comfortable writing code, you can use a plugin to disable the payment methods under particular conditions.